Laiacs/CV/README.md

 # I am a data visualization specialist based in Barcelona, blending strategic insights with impactful visuals to tell compelling stories, with extensive experience in team and project management.

 ## My Path to Data Analytics
-With over 7 years leading teams in the creative industry, I realized the potential of data when managing budgets and questioning financial discrepancies.
-This sparked my transition to data analytics, where I now combine my background in management and design with analytical tools to deliver actionable insights and impactful solutions.
-At the same time, my passion for design and photography fueled my love for creating impactful data visualizations and clear presentations.
+With over 7 years of experience leading teams in the creative industry, I discovered the transformative power of data while managing budgets and addressing financial discrepancies.
+This realization marked the beginning of my transition to data analytics.
+Simultaneously, my passion for design and photography fueled my enthusiasm for creating impactful data visualizations and clear, compelling presentations.
-These experiences naturally converged, leading me to pursue a Master’s in Data Analytics.
-Along the way, I have discovered a growing passion for Data science focusing on AI and Machine Learning, leveraging the growing potential of AI systems to craft advanced predictive models tailored to specific challenges.
+These experiences naturally converged, inspiring me to pursue a Master’s in Data Analytics.
+Along the way, I developed a growing passion for data science, focusing on AI and Machine Learning.
+I am now exploring the potential of AI systems to craft advanced predictive models tailored to solving specific challenges.

 ## Skills
 **Data Analysis and Visualization:** Tableau, Looker Studio, Power BI, matplotlib, seaborn, RawGraphs.